SalK91/convex_optimization/docs/convex/12_vector.md

 > Together, these four subspaces define the complete geometry of the linear map \( A: \mathbb{R}^n \to \mathbb{R}^m \).

 ## 2.3 Inner products and orthogonality
+Inner products provide the geometric structure that underlies most optimization algorithms.
+They allow us to define lengths, angles, projections, gradients, and orthogonality—concepts that appear repeatedly in convex optimization and machine learning.

 An inner product on $\mathbb{R}^n$ is a map $\langle \cdot,\cdot\rangle : \mathbb{R}^n \times \mathbb{R}^n \to \mathbb{R}$ such that for all $x,y,z$ and all scalars $\alpha$: